tstout/db-tools/README.md

 #do.io TODO

 * Show some examples!
-(There are are tests, but that is no excuse for proper documentation)
+(There arex tests, but that is no excuse for proper documentation)
 * Implement named query parameters
 * Test with Oracle and possibly other JDBC drivers.